-Most e-commerce advertisers failed to pay attention to Bing in the past, but things are quickly changing.
+Most e-commerce advertisers failed to pay attention to Bing Shopping in the past, but things are quickly changing.
 Bing has made major alterations to their features and user interface to make it more appealing and worthwhile to businesses.
-Rather than trying to be completely different from Google Ads, Bing now embraces similarities and makes it easy for advertisers to import their campaigns from one platform to the other.
-This gives e-commerce businesses a prime opportunity to reach new audiences with Bing Shopping.
+Rather than trying to be different from Google Ads, Bing now embraces similarities.
+They make it easy for advertisers to import their campaigns from one platform to the other.
+As an e-commerce business, you have a prime opportunity to reach new audiences with Bing Shopping.

 Bing Shopping became a feature of the QuanticMind platform as part of our Spring 2019 Release.
 Learn more about our new functionalities here.